 Interestingly enough, organ meats are far higher in nutrients than the muscle meats we’re used to eating.

 For instance, beef liver contains 50 times as much vitamin B12 as steak and more folate and B vitamins than any other food on the planet.
-In fact, it’s more densely packed with vitamins and minerals than kale, spinach and broccoli.
+It’s more densely packed with vitamins and minerals than kale, spinach and broccoli.

 So how can you start incorporating this superfood into your diet?
 Keep reading for everything you need to know.